chunkhang/AI-Notes/README.md

   - Agents
     - An agent is anything that can be viewed as perceiving its environment through sensors and acting upon that environment through actuators.
     - Four agent structures
-      - Simple reflex (Not coming out)
+      - Simple reflex (Not coming out) agents
-      - Model-based reflex
+      - Model-based reflex agents
-      - Goal-based
+      - Goal-based agents
-      - Utility
+      - Utility-based agents

+---

-### Production and Expert Systems
+### Chapter 3 & 4 Production and Expert Systems

 - Major components in an expert system
   - Knowledge base